top of page

 To Manuel Antonio or Quepos from Tamarindo by public bus

 For budget-conscious travelers, the bus is the most economical option.
-For this route some recommend taking a direct bus to San Jose from Liberia and then taking another direct bus to Manuel Antonio.
-While this option is also viable, it doesn't make much since to have to enter into San Jose, as doing so could really delay your trip.
-For this trip we recommend the following route:
+For this route, some recommend taking a direct bus to San Jose from Liberia and then taking another direct bus to Manuel Antonio.
+While this option is also viable, it doesn't make much sense to have to enter into San Jose, as doing so could really delay your trip.
+For this trip, we recommend the following route:

 Tamarindo to Liberia ($3) (2.5hrs)